White Christmas (musical): 2007–2019 U.S. tours

 From 2007 to 2019 (except 2008), brief tours were conducted each November and December (and sometimes running into the first week of the following January.

 The 2012 White Christmas tour, directed by Norb Joerder and choreographed by Skinner, opened on November 11, 2012 and closed on January 6, 2013 after a month-long run at the Kennedy Center in Washington, D.C.
 The cast included James Clow, Stefanie Morse, David Elder, Mara Davi, Ruth Williamson, Joseph Costa, Cliff Bemis, Shannon Harrington, Tony Lawson, Andie Mechanic and Kilty Reidy.
 Another tour the following year, also directed by Joerder and choreographed by Skinner, opened on November 2, 2013 and closed on December 29, 2013.
 The cast featured Clow, Trista Moldovan, David Elder, Patterson, Williamson, Costa, Bemis, Cory Bretsch, Harrington, Lawson, and Grace Matwijec.
 Another U.S tour over the Christmas season of 2014–2015, started in previews on November 11, 2014 running through January 4, 2015.
 The production was directed and choreographed by Skinner.
 The cast featured Jeremy Benton, Clow, Kaitlyn Davidson, Moldovan, Bemis, Danny Gardner, Pamela Myers, Ryan Reilly, Conrad John Schuck, Elizabeth Crawford and Ava Della Pietra.

 The 2016–2019 tours were directed and choreographed by Skinner, with Sean Montgomery as Bob, Benton as Phil, Kerry Conte as Betty, Kelly Sheehan as Judy, and Karen Ziemba as Martha.
 The tour closed in Boston at the Wang Center on December 29, 2019.

+2023–2024 Sheffield, England

+The musical was played at the Sheffield Crucible from December 2023 until January 2024.
+The cast included Grace Mouat as Betty, George Blagden as Bob, Sandra Marvin as Martha, Stuart Neal as Phil, and Craig Armstrong as Ezekiel.
+The production was directed by Paul Foster.